pnp/PnP/OfficeDevPnP.Core/ProvisioningSchema-2015-05.md

 Element|Type|Description
 -------|----|-----------
-SiteFeatures|[SiteFeatures](#sitefeatures)|The Site Features to activate or deactivate while applying the Provisioning Template, optional collection of elements
+SiteFeatures|[FeaturesList](#featureslist)|The Site Features to activate or deactivate while applying the Provisioning Template, optional collection of elements
-WebFeatures|[WebFeatures](#webfeatures)|The Web Features to activate or deactivate while applying the Provisioning Template, optional collection of elements
+WebFeatures|[FeaturesList](#featureslist)|The Web Features to activate or deactivate while applying the Provisioning Template, optional collection of elements
 <a name="customactions"></a>
 ###CustomActions
+The Custom Actions (Site or Web) to provision with the Provisioning Template, optional element

 ```xml
 <CustomActions>